textpattern/textpattern.github.io/development/textpattern-source-code-repositories.md

 ### Production release

 The production release - or *latest stable release* - is for the average user who wants the most secure version of Textpattern available.
-They are terminal branches (or 'snapshots') from the master repo at particular development milestones.
+They are terminal branches (or 'snapshots') from the main repo at particular development milestones.
 When new production releases are available, the previous release becomes obsolete in terms of developer support, so always update your Textpattern installations to the latest stable release when they're available.

 * [Zip file download](https://textpattern.com/latest.zip) (an immediate .zip package download from textpattern.com, no messing around)
 * [Zip package options](https://textpattern.com/start) (choose either `.zip` or `.tar.gz`, as you prefer)